 Monitoring Skilling and Career Progress

 Business leaders using talent management tools to track skilling programs can analyze the captured data to understand the behaviors and performance of talent going through the program.
-These tools can be used in tandem with a wider strategy of identifying specific skills gaps within a workforce, which requires leaders and managers to first audit the skills missing within their teams.
+These tools can be used in tandem with a broader strategy of identifying specific skills gaps within a workforce, which requires leaders and managers to first audit the skills missing within their teams.

 Mentoring and Training Managers to Ensure Team Success